KirbyPaint/effects-generator/README.md

 ## Planned Implementations

 * _Pop-up window displaying the currently rolled effect (change requested by Forest)_
-* _Time of effect rolled is stamped into effect when rolled (requested by KirbyPaint)_

 ## Support and contact details